binyaminc/asr_project/README.md

 We saved the trained networks with best results in `saved models` folder, so that we can load them later for prediction.
 ## Prediction
-After we got the output matrix of char probabilities, we used beam search to find the approximation of the best "path" in the matrix, the best sequence of characters (including the epsilon char, which disappears in the final result).
+After we got the output matrix of char probabilities, we used beam search to find the approximation of the best "path" in the matrix (the best sequence of characters).
+Then we erased epsilon characters to get a final result.